agarwalsarthak121/web_crawlers/README.md

 bing_v1.py

->> Downloads the bing wallpaper every day at midnight and sets it as the wallpaper.
+>> Downloads the bing wallpaper every day at midnight and sets it as the wallpaper.(For linux only)

+bing_v1.py

+>> Downloads the bing wallpaper every day at 12 noon and sets it as the wallpaper.(For windows only)

 cricinfo_pynotify.py